kree-dotcom/isomorph/README.md

 At launch Isomorph will support several Synthetix synths, Lyra Option Pool tokens on Optimism and some Velodrome liquidity tokens with plans to expand these ranges of novel assets as well as including other protocols.

  By using isoUSD loans liquidity providers will be able to leverage their exposure to pools and so compound their returns, gaining better returns on their employed capital.
-Alternative they can use the loan for tax management (dependent on location) and daily costs while letting the underlying collateral appreciate.
+Alternatively they can use the loan for tax management (dependent on location) and daily costs while letting the underlying collateral appreciate.
 This general strategy shall be repeated for other platforms enabling sustainable returns to be generated for the Isomorph system.

 ## Stability of isoUSD: